yalsaffar/S3TVR/readme.md

 ## Project Overview

-Seamless Speech-to-Speech Translation with Voice Replication (S3TVR) is an advanced AI cascaded model designed for real-time speech-to-speech translation while maintaining the speaker's voice characteristics.
+Seamless Speech-to-Speech Translation with Voice Replication (S3TVR) is an advanced AI cascaded feamework designed for real-time speech-to-speech translation while maintaining the speaker's voice characteristics.
 This project balances latency and output quality, focusing on English and Spanish languages, and involves multiple open-source models and algorithms.
 The system is optimized for local execution, allowing for dynamic and efficient voice translation.

 ## Technologies and Framework